 The word ‘God’ has become a closed concept: the moment the word is uttered, a mental image is created – no longer perhaps, an old man with a white beard, but still a mental representation of someone or something outside you . . . and, yes, almost inevitably a male someone or something.
 Neither God nor being nor any other word can define or explain the ineffable reality behind that word.
 So the only important question is whether the word is a help or a hindrance in enabling you to experience that towards which it points.
 Does it point beyond itself to that transcendental reality, or does it lend itself too easily to becoming no more than an idea in your head that you believe in, a mental idol?”

 It was Richard Holloway (the former leader of the Episcopal Church in Scotland) who suggested that the symbol ‘God’ is one of the most ambiguous of human inventions.

 - How much do we know about God?
-How well do we know God?

 - Do we really know what we believe?

 - How did we come to believe in this God?

 - To what extent were we influenced by our own culture?

 - If God exists how would you describe the purpose of life?

 - Christian faith presupposes that we can talk to God, but what does that really mean?

 - What place prayer and worship?